tinymce/tinymce-docs/release-notes/new-features.md

 In TinyMCE 5.0 the **Silver** theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and inlite theme).
 Silver is enabled by default.
 If you do not specify a theme, it will default to `Silver`.

-The skin creator is coupled with the `tinymce.ui` framework, so it works with the modern theme, the inlite theme, and to some extent MoxieManager.
+The skin creator is coupled with the `tinymce.ui` framework, so it works with the modern theme, and to some extent MoxieManager.

 <!-- ## Permanent Pen 1.0